-- 5 .
-All procedural questions, including those regarding materials and testimony that will be presented during the hearing, are subject to the final decision of the conduct administrator. - 6.
-The conduct administrator, hearing officer, or University hearing chairperson share responsibility for maintaining order and decorum.
+- 5. All procedural questions, including those regarding materials and testimony that will be presented during the hearing, are subject to the final decision of the hearing facilitator. - 6.
+The hearing facilitator has the responsibility for maintaining order and decorum.
 They have the right to impose rules that are reasonable and necessary for an orderly and efficient hearing to take place.
 Any person who commits an action that interrupts the proceedings or refuses to comply with rules regarding behavior will be removed from the hearing.
-The conduct administrator has the authority to direct the time of entrance and exit of all parties participating in the hearing.
+The hearing facilitator has the authority to direct the time of entrance and exit of all parties participating in the hearing.
 All hearings are closed proceedings.
 A student group may file an advance request to allow additional student group leaders to attend the hearing as non-participants, however, they may not be accused students nor witnesses in the case.

-F. Procedures
+F. PROCEDURES

-In cases involving infliction or threat of violence, or a sexual misconduct allegation, either party may request in advance a screen to separate the complainant and the accused.
+Please note, in cases involving infliction or threat of violence, or a sexual misconduct allegation, either party may request in advance a screen to separate the complainant and the accused.